Subhajit0210/Bank-Churn-Analysis-And-Modelling--ANN/README.md

 ## Dependencies
 Make sure you have the following Python libraries installed before running the project:
-- numpy
+- numpy - Data Manipulation
-- pandas
+- pandas - Numerical Computations
-- matplotlib
+- matplotlib - Data Visualization
-- scikit-learn
+- scikit-learn - Preprocessing, Model valuation
-- keras
+- keras - Building the ANN model

 ## Data Collection
 The dataset used in this project is the 'Mall_Customers.csv' file, which contains information about customers such as: